Mitch Garver Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff paces MLB.
+- The Twins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.

-- The Twins' 3.92 team ERA ranks eighth among all league pitching staffs.
+- The Twins have a 3.93 team ERA that ranks seventh across all MLB pitching staffs.

+- Twins pitchers combine to surrender 152 total home runs at a rate of 1.2 per game (to rank 16th in the league).

 © 2023 Data Skrive.
 All rights reserved.